-Railroad boxcars are perhaps not only the best-recognized freight car to operate of all time but also one of the most identifiable symbols of the railroad industry itself.
-Overall, the car dated back to the earliest years of the industry when railroads realized that some freight and ladding needed at least a little protection from outside elements and Mother Nature.
-However, after the turn of the 20th century the car truly became an industry icon as it was through the 1960s the boxcar was used to haul about any and every type of non-bulk traffic (like coal, aggregates, chemicals, etc.).
-However, as time went on railroads began to realize that, predominantly through shippers' complaints, more specialized cars were needed to haul particular types of freight which led to the development of the well car, autorack, refrigerator car, and others.
-Boxcars, however, still have their uses today especially in carrying bulky items like autoparts.
+Railroad boxcars are perhaps not only the best-recognized pieces of equipment ever put into service but also one of the most identifiable symbols of the industry itself.
+It has a history tracing back to the earliest years when railroads realized that some freight and lading needed at least a little protection from the outside elements and Mother Nature.
+However, after the turn of the 20th century the car truly became an industry icon and remained so through the 1960s, used to haul about any and every type of non-bulk traffic moved by train.
+Over time railroads realized, largely through complaints by shippers, that more specialized cars were needed to haul unique types of freight.
+This issue led to the development of the well car, autorack, refrigerator car, and several other specific designs.
+Boxcars, however, still have their place in today's industry especially in carrying bulky items such as autoparts.

 During the early years of the industry freight was hauled on simple flatcars or early gondolas, which were essentially flatcars with short sides to keep the lading from rolling or falling off in transit (or in the case of bulk materials, to keep them confined).
 Operational practices at the time often followed those of England, birthplace of the railroad.
 However, since the United States experienced much harsher and unpredictable weather than its neighbors across the Atlantic, especially during the winter months, flatcars became impractical to handle more sensitive freight which must be kept dry.
 In Upstate New York was the burgeoning Mohawk & Hudson Railroad, the first chartered system in the United States which later became part of the New York Central, came up with the novel idea of covering its gondolas in 1833 since the railroad dealt with snow throughout much of the winter.